Waihou River: History

-Many areas on the banks of the Waihou River were settled by Hauraki Māori, such as Oruarangi pā and Paterangi pā near Matatoki, and the Te Raupa pā and Waiwhau pā near Paeroa.

 Recreation

-The crystal-clear waters of the Waihou River provide ideal fishing.
 The river supports large populations of rainbow and brown trout.
 A survey conducted in 2009 showed that the upper section of the river supported over 700 fish per kilometre.

+Pollution

+The water quality at Te Aroha is in the worst category for dissolved reactive phosphorus and also the worst 25% of all sites measured for other pollutants.
+At Okauia the river is in the worst category for E. coli, though the measurement may have been overestimated.
+In the upper reaches of the river the main pollutant is phosphorus.
+Water flows are measured at Te Aroha and Okauia.